Beetroot Tikki or Beet chops recipe with step wise photos. A healthy, nutritious & colorful snack that kids will love. Its vegan & gluten free also.

 - Wash and scrape the skin of beetroot and potato.
 Roughly chop into big chunks.
 Pressure cook for 2 whistles and the after the pressure is released, mash them well with a potato masher and keep aside.

-- Heat a pan with 2 teaspoon oil.
+- Heat a pan with 2 tsp oil.
 Add finely chopped onion and green chilies.
 Sauté till the onions turn pink.
 Now add red chili, coriander & garam masala powder and mix well.

 - Let the mixture cool completely.
 Make ping pong sized balls and slightly press them between your palm.
 Take the remaining gram flour in a bowl and drop the patties into the bowl for dusting.
 Shake off excess flour.